MILD: Multi-Layer Diffusion Strategy for Complex and Precise Multi-IP Aware Human Erasing

-{The figure exhibits MILD (\textbf{our method}) can robustly handle three critical challenges in human erasing: \emph{Human–Human Occlusion}, \emph{Human–Object Entanglement}, and \emph{Human–Background interferences} and can achieve clean and artifact-free removal results across diverse scenarios.
-Note each case shows the input and corresponding output pair.} \end{strip}
+{The figure exhibits MILD (\textbf{our method}) can robustly handle three critical challenges in human erasing: \emph{Human–Human Occlusion}, \emph{Human–Object Entanglement}, and \emph{Human–Background interferences} and can achieve clean and artifact-free removal results across diverse scenarios. }